-We had a lovely meeting here at the cafe recently.
-Word of mouth had gotten the message out that there was a Death Cafe running.
+Our death cafe in Annascaul and the topic we discuss is spreading spreading by word.
 It is amazing that people have an interest in talking about death , or maybe it isn’t.
 The tea and cake environment is very conducive to free and easy conversation.

 Issues that have come up in these cafes include:

-We spoke of how death ceremonies are conducted in churches and where a space is now left for families to speak openly about their dead and where they can celebrate the dead person’s life.
+Other times we speak of how we conduct death ceremonies in churches.
+In recent times we now leave a space for families to speak openly about their dead.
+This is a great opportunity to celebrate the dead person’s life.
 We have spoken of Euthanasia and its merits and of one persons desire to change the legal framework in Ireland.
-This person did not wish to be a bother to her family, friends and carers when she would reach an age that she would be becoming incapacitated.
+In addition a person might not wish to be a bother to the family, friends and carers when she would reach an age that she would be becoming incapacitated.

-We also referred to the terminology around the word suicide.
-The word has negative connotations and the impacts on the family and loved ones afterwards.
+Suicide is often a subject we talk about.
+We talk how it affects society and families and how the word has negative connotations .
+In addition the term impacts on the family and loved ones after a person dies.
 We have spoken about theologians including Karl Rahner who is a Christian of strong faith and how people even with strong faiths say that “they too may need help to die”.

 The academics among us spoke of Michel de Montaigne’s essay where we continually wish to avoid .
 We have spoken about Elisabeth Kübler-Ross who wrote the book “On Death and Dying” which talks about the five stages of grief to include: denial, anger, bargaining, depression and acceptance